-Grew our overall organizational budget to nearly $10 million, doubling our revenue since 2010.
+Grew our overall organizational budget to more than $10 million, doubling our revenue since 2010.

 We’re all in and we value getting out.
 We know that we are better at our jobs when we have time to pursue our individual interests and experience diverse perspectives, so we:

 Provided five staffers with paid sabbaticals to pursue interests outside their daily work.

 Formed and fostered a Diversity, Equity and Inclusion committee to ensure staff dive into the ways these issues impact us as individuals and our mission.